 The flavors in this dish are amazing – everything I love about Mexican food: The delicious corn flavor of the tortilla, wrapped around tender, shredded chicken in a tangy, spicy sauce, all covered with more sauce and melted cheese.

-I like to garnish these with sour cream, thinly sliced red onion, and a sprinkling of cilantro.
+I like to garnish enchiladas verdes with sour cream, thinly sliced red onion, and a sprinkling of cilantro.
 They go really well with black beans and rice or a leafy green salad.
 Don’t forget to serve the extra salsa verde on the side!

 - Salsa Verde